eriqande/sib-prog-assess/README.md

 # that puts the results into: ./scores/full_colony_new_version.txt
 # and ./scores/full_colony_new_version_pairwise.txt in the repo.

+## And finally we need to compute the colony running times from the log file ColonyRuns_ProgressLog.txt.
+# There is a script for that.
+From within the analysis/colony directory (still), do this:
+source("04-compute-and-store-colony-times.R")

+# that produces the files:
+# ./scores/full_colony_new_version_pairwise_with_times.txt
+# ./scores/full_colony_new_version_with_times.txt
+# which are the ones that will be used to make the plots and summarize results, etc.

 ```

 Should we re-do the different genotyping error rates?
 I think I would rather just